-- "Get SOL 2.0 Configuration Parameters" and "Set SOL 2.0 Configuration Parameters": These commands are used to get and set the values of the SOL configuration parameters.
-The parameters are implemented on a per-channel basis.
-For details, see Error!
-Reference source not found. - "Activating SOL": This command is not accepted by the BMC.
+- "Get SOL 2.0 Configuration Parameters" and "Set SOL 2.0 Configuration Parameters": these commands are used to get and set the values of the SOL configuration parameters.
+The parameters are implemented on a pre-channel basis.
+"Activating SOL": This command is not accepted by the BMC.
 It is sent by the BMC when SOL is activated to notify a remote client of the switch to SOL. - Activating a SOL session requires an existing IPMI-over-LAN session.
-If encryption is used, it should be negotiated when the IPMI-over LAN session is established.
+If encryption is used, it should be negotiated when the IPMI-over-LAN session is established.

-6.10.9 Platform Event Filter (PEF)
+6.10.9 Platform Event Filter